 Hosting with Cloudflare

-Cloudflare is a popular hosting platform that optionally adds another layer between your site and the client (called reverse proxying) that can add improved security, performance, availability, analytics, etc. Framer offers many of these out of the box, so typically an extra layer is only required for something very specific.
+Cloudflare is a widely used hosting platform that can add an additional layer between your site and the client, known as reverse proxying.
+This layer can provide enhanced security, performance, availability, and analytics.
+However, Framer already includes many of these features by default, so an extra layer is usually only necessary for very specific requirements.

 Setup

-Now go to your Cloudflare account and set up your domain.
+Please proceed to your Cloudflare account and configure your domain.

-Make sure to set the following settings during setup:
+Make sure to configure the following settings during setup:

 • TLS/SSL: Full (Strict)